Poincar\'e type inequality for hypersurfaces and rigidity results: Poincar e type inequality

-We now bring our attention for a family of Einstein manifolds with a warped product metric.
-Such manifolds are very interesting and the reader can learn more about them in \cite{C:00}, \cite{KK:03}, \cite{CSW:11} and \cite{HPW:12}.
+We now bring our attention to a family of Einstein manifolds with a warped product metric.
+Such manifolds are interesting and the reader can learn more about them in \cite{C:00}, \cite{KK:03}, \cite{CSW:11} and \cite{HPW:12}.